Dental practice videos—how much should they cost a dentist?

 Dental practice consultants estimate a patient’s lifetime value as low at $5k, and as high as $45k.
 No matter where in that range you patient’s lifetime value truly is, the cost of having the video made is probably going to be less.
 Therefore, looking at video costs on a return on investment (ROI) basis, your practice marketing video would just need to generate one new patient for it to pay for itself.

-What you’re really paying for, Doctor.
+What you’re really paying for with video production, Doctor.
 It’s not what you think.

 When asked how long a video would take to create from start to finish, most dentists guess about ten hours.
 And while that’s a fair guess, it’s not close to being accurate.